zackaira/Blockons/readme.txt

 **Note:** WooCommerce needs to be installed and active to use these blocks.

 &#9989; **WooCommerce Account Icon** - WooCommerce block Place an icon in your website's header or footer for easy account access or login.
 Choose from various icons and customize their colors.
 When a user is logged in, you can show quick links to different WooCommerce user account pages.
+[See Example](https://blockons.com/documentation/woocommerce-account-icon-block/)

 &#9989; **WooCommerce Mini Cart** - WooCommerce block Place a customizable WooCommerce shopping cart anywhere on your site, like the header or footer, or anywhere within the content.
 The WooCOmmerce mini cart can also display an optional dropdown basket, allowing users to edit their cart or proceed directly to checkout for their purchase.
+[See Example](https://blockons.com/documentation/woocommerce-mini-cart-block/)

 &#9989; **WooCommerce Featured Product** - WooCommerce block Place a standout block on your website to highlight a specific product, offering various display and design options to draw attention to it.
 This block allows viewers to either click through to the product's WooCommerce page or add it to their cart directly from the featured product block.
+[See Example](https://blockons.com/documentation/woocommerce-featured-product-block/)

 &#128312; Can't find the blocks you need?